FrozenVoid/Hardware-DB/CPU/Instruction_set/Infix/readme.txt

-Infix field in instruction can select operation from a limited(usually 0-255) set.
+Infix field/operator in instruction can select operation from a limited(usually 0-255) set.
 Example: